kanatohodets/riak_core_workshop_euc2016/6_chat/README.md

 * `zap_core_service:say(channel, msg)` / `ZapCore.Service.say(room, msg)`
     * broadcast message to all clients subscribed to a given room

-* if you have time, consider part requests/client disconnects

 ## Consider:

 * Does this application need an op coordinator?
 Perhaps only for some operations (joins vs broadcasts)?